AndreyB12/PI-AF-SDK-Basic-Samples/README.md

 `ExamplesLibrary` contains the examples.
 Each example is a separate class and outputs to the Console.

-`PI-AF-SDK-Basic-Samples-Console` contains the Console application that runs the examples.
+`PI-AF-SDK-Basic-Samples` contains the Console application that runs the examples.

 ## Requirements